Butler County Dog Licensing

-- Animal Ordinance – In Cranberry Township, all pet dogs and cats must remain under the control of their owners.
+- Animal Ordinance – All pet dogs and cats must remain under the control of their owners.

 - Exotic Animals – Exotic wild pets require State Game Commission permits.